R28101011/NewClassFOS/README.md

 # Fine-tuning the hyperparameters

-In FineTune.R, we provide the 'FineTune()' function for implementing the fine-tune producer.
+We provide the `FineTune()' function for implementing the fine-tune producer.
 For example, we would like to find the optimal hyperparameters for the normal distribution with a sample size of 370 and the desired nominal coverage of 0.6.

 ```{r}
 FineTune(n = 370, pn = 0.6, dist="normal")